novillo-cs/apcsa_material/labs/03_triangle/additional_methods.md

 To handle this, we can write a method that checks if two doubles are close enough instead of exactly equal:

-public static boolean closeEnough(double a, double b)
+`public static boolean closeEnough(double a, double b)`

-Disscuss with your neighboor:
+### Disscuss with your neighbor:

 1. How can you determine if two values are close enough to each other?
 2. What would you do to compare them?
-3. How could a simplistic method fail to work on 0.00000001 vs 0.00000003, where one value is 3× the other (thus NOT close enough)?
+3. How could a simplistic method fail to work on `0.00000001` vs `0.00000003`, where one value is 3× the other (thus NOT close enough)?

 ## New methods in Point class